Apply for a Trade Account

 At Sanctuary, we know that a bathroom can be more than just a place to get clean – it’s a place to improve your health and happiness.
 Earlier this year, we looked at the health benefits of singing in the shower.

 Now, with winter well on the way, we’ve been thinking about the therapeutic properties of a good bath.
-We’re of the opinion that nothing creates a warm, cosy winter feeling better than a bath.
+We’re of the opinion that nothing creates a warm, cosy winter feeling better than sinking into a hot tub, from freestanding baths to slipper baths.
 On top of the well-known benefits for your skin, there are all sorts of ways a hot bath improves your health and wellbeing.

 We’ve assembled a short guide to show you just what a good soak can do: